 Rome2Rio is amazing.
 They find all the transportation options between A and B, including airlines, local buses, trains, and more.
 I use it often to plan transportation in areas like Eastern European and need to find local companies in the region.

 Via Rail has an extensive rail network that can take you all across Canada.
 You can make it up to Churchill to see polar bears, to Jasper in the Canadian Rockies and more!
-Some wagons have glass tops to take in the scenery – talk about bucket list experiences.
+Some wagons have glass tops to take in the scenery – hello, bucket list!

-Like Interrail, Eurail passes are available for travel around 31 countries in Europe but are open to all non-European residents.
-With so many destinations, it's a great way to see the nooks and crannies of Europe.
-The most scenic & photogenic routes can only be accessed by train.
+Eurail passes are available for travel around 31 countries in Europe but are open to all non-European residents.
+With so many destinations, it's a great way to see the scenic & photogenic routes that can only be accessed by train.

 How does a $1 bus ride sound?
 Crazy, maybe, but also realistic with Megabus.
 You can make it from Toronto to NYC for $1, just one example.
-That's right, Megabus is mega-affordable with a sizeable coach bus network across Canada, the United States of America, and Europe.
+That's right, Megabus is mega-affordable with a sizeable coach bus network across Canada, the US and Europe.

 Looking for a hop-on-hop-off bus network across Europe, Asia, and North America?
 Then you'll want to check out Busabout.
 They have winter tours, European music festival routes, island hopping options and much more!
 Your bucket list will never be the same.
 Great alternative to driving!

 I spent a month on Intercity buses hopping around the North & South islands of New Zealand last spring and I couldn't get enough.
 The buses were always on time, had WiFi, and were super comfortable.
-Book in advance to catch the best deals!
-And have your camera ready, the scenery is out of this world.
+Book in advance to catch the best deals and keep your camera handy!

 Australia is huge and this a great resource if you're looking to hop-on-hop-off at cities across the country.
 Build your own adventure across the vast country with flexible passes, individual tours or activities.
 The routes go through every city or attraction you'd want to see in Australia.